twiecki/financial-analysis-python-tutorial/README.md

 Tutorial at PyData Boston 2013 July 27, 2013 at 4:30 pm.
 http://pydata.org/bos2013/schedule/

+You can view the video of the talk [here](https://vimeo.com/73875233).

 *Thomas Wiecki, Quantopian Inc. and Brown University*

 Thomas Wiecki is a Quantitative